cltl/FrameNetNLTK/README.md

 for information about how to use the Python package.

-Step 3: add an LU to a lexicalized frame in English FrameNet
+Step 3: add an LU to a lexicalized frame in English FrameNet We refer to the file [Phenomena](.doc/Phenomena.md) for more information about how to represent Lexical Units.

 ```python